Code-Institute-Submissions/julietisstudent-milestone-project-2/README.md

 The site has been tested using the Chrome Developer Tools, to see if the map renders properly and the site is responsive on mobile and desktop vesions.
-Specific input map data has been tested to makesure all necessary searches can be carried out.
+Specific input map data has been tested to makesure all necessary searches can be carried out effectively.
+The site was also tested across multiple browsers to ensure resposiveness.

 ## Deployment